Are lawnmower blades good for making knives?-Let’s find out!

 Hardened blades aren’t necessarily tempered, yet tempered lawnmower blades may be hardened.

-For a blade to be tempered, it needs to pass through a process of hardening.
+A blade needs to undergo a process of hardening to be tempered.
 The product after the hardening is known as Martensite.
 Some may stop at this part, especially if this is their standard procedure.

-It may also depend on the reasons for why a hardened blade is necessary.
+It may also depend on the reasons why a hardened blade is necessary.

 How to Turn Old Lawnmower Blades into Beautiful Knives?